-This system can be viewed as a damped oscillator (or a conservative oscillator if $c$ vanishes) in the potential $-V$, the speed $c$ playing the role of the damping coefficient. \begin{notation} If $u_-$ and $u_+$ are critical points of $V$ (and $c$ is a real quantity), let $\Phi_c(u_-,u_+)$ denote the set of \emph{nonconstant} solutions of system \cref{syst_trav_front} connecting $u_-$ to $u_+$.
+This system can be viewed as a damped oscillator (or a conservative oscillator if $c$ vanishes) in the potential $-V$, the speed $c$ playing the role of the damping coefficient.
+Its solutions may blow up in finite time, but only global solutions will be considered or encountered along the paper. \begin{notation} If $m_-$ and $m_+$ are two points of $\mmm$ and $c$ is a real quantity, let $\Phi_c(m_-,m_+)$ denote the set of \emph{nonconstant} global solutions of system \cref{syst_trav_front} connecting $m_-$ to $m_+$.
 With symbols,